Kadaliharsha/MindCare_/README.md

-# MindCare_ - Comprehensive Mental Health Platform
+# MindCare - Digital Healthcare Platform

 **Transforming Mental Health Support with Modern Technology**

-MindCare_ is a full-featured mental health management platform enabling individuals and professionals to connect, track well-being, and access support resources.
-Designed with security, accessibility, and scalability in mind, MindCare_ offers validated surveys, SOS alerts, community features, and rich analytics—all in one place.
+MindCare is a full-featured mental health management platform enabling individuals and professionals to connect, track well-being, and access support resources.
+Designed with security, accessibility, and scalability in mind, MindCare offers validated surveys, SOS alerts, community features, and rich analytics—all in one place.

 ---